techidaily/site-some-techniques/source/_posts/capturing-windows-10-screen-shots-with-an-always-visible-mouse-pointer.md

 ![A Windows 10 screenshot with a visible mouse cursor.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2021/06/irfanview-screenshot-mouse-pointer.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  To save the screenshot wherever you like, use File > Save As in the menu bar.
 Alternatively, press "S on the keyboard to quickly open the "Save As" window.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Use Screenpresso to Capture the Mouse Cursor in Screenshots